philemonnwanne/altschool-cloud-exercises/Month-01/Week-04/Exercise-03/Exercise-03.md

 `ssh-keygen` -- To generate SSH keys for the user in the admin group

 > Note: This gave me an error message which was as a result of the user being created via the `useradd` command, as this creates just a user without a home profile.
-Another alternativer was to create the user with the `adduser` command.
+Another alternativer was to create the user with the `adduser` or `user -m` command.

 <p align="center">
   <img width="660" height="320" src="images/ssh-keygen-error.png">